 When you consider all those options for streaming free TV shows and movies, it’s getting easier to cut the cord.

-Plus, if you’re an Amazon Prime member, its Prime Instant Video is free.
-You can stream content like its Emmy-winning original series, “Transparent,” and hundreds of other shows and movies like “The Marvelous Mrs. Maisel.”
-“Fleabag” or “Jack Ryan.”
+Plus, if you’re an Amazon Prime member, Prime Video comes with your membership.
+You can stream content like its Emmy-winning original series, “Transparent,” and hundreds of other shows and movies like “The Marvelous Mrs. Maisel,” “Fleabag” or “Jack Ryan.”